Official website of the State of CaliforniaState of California

 Regulations are state laws with specific rules for how businesses and others must operate.
 Regulations are created and changed through a process called rulemaking.
 Changes must be approved by the Office of Administrative Law (OAL).

-The Department of Cannabis Control (DCC) is taking steps to simplify the cannabis regulations.
 View DCC’s proposed and completed rulemaking below.

-Pending regulatory actions by DCC
+Pending actions

 Recently approved regulatory actions